Weston-on-Trent: Middle Ages

-Treason
+17th and 18th centuries

 In 1603, Weston-on-Trent was awarded by James I to Charles Paget who also gave him a pension of £200 a year.
 This is unusual as the previous monarch had threatened to have him assassinated in France as he refused to return to face the charges against him.
-He was found guilty of his involvement in the Babington plot.
+He was found guilty of his involvement in the Babington Plot.
 It was Charles Paget, who Mary, Queen of Scots had written to from her imprisonment in code; this letter was part of the evidence that caused her execution.

 In 1633 James I granted the manor of Weston on Trent to Antony Roper and it is believed that this is when Weston Hall's construction started.

-At the start of the English civil wars (in 1642) soldiers who were based at Weston Hall attacked Royalists who were based on the south side of the river.
+At the start of the English Civil War (in 1642) soldiers who were based at Weston Hall attacked Royalists who were based on the south side of the river.
 Some Parliamentary soldiers were reputedly buried in Weston Churchyard in 1644 after a battle at King's Mill when Sir John Gell took 200 royalist prisoners.

 The Roper family sold Weston Hall in 1649 and it was never completed.
 Bricked up doorways can be observed at first and second storeys where presumably the rest of the building was intended to be.
 The hall was bought by Robert Holden who passed it to his son Reverend Charles Edward Holden whose son was Edward Anthony Holden.

 In 1745 the young pretender advanced as far as nearby Swarkestone.
 Local records show that monies were found to not only repair ye town musquet but also money to charge it.
 Two other parishioners were given three quarts of ale to keep watch for the rebels from the church tower whilst a third was despatched to Derby.

 In September 1770, the canal which had been started by James Brindley reached Weston where goods could be moved the short distance from the canal to the river and vice versa.
 Much of this building still remains and Weston's lock, three canal bridges and three mileposts are listed by Historic England.